JSchelldorfer/Intro2R/README.md

 ### References
-The training material is mainly based on the following literature:
+The training material is based on (and closely follows) the following literature:
 - "Insurance Analytics, A Primer", 31th International Summer School of the Swiss Association of Actuaries (2018) (https://github.com/fpechon/SummerSchool)
 - "Data Analytics for Non-Life Insurance Pricing" by M.V.
 Wüthrich and Ch.
 Buser (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2870308)